LGBTQ+ Services Graduate Assistant position created. Students form new club on campus, The LGBTQ+ Experience.

 Loyola begins offering health and other benefits to legally-domiciled adults following a 2008 recommendation by OUTLoyola and passed by Loyola Conference.

 Loyola Employee Sexual Diversity Alliance (LESDA) begins meeting, renames to OUTLoyola in 2008.
 The group remains active today.

 2003: Special Interest Housing and Curricular Aims

-In Fall 2003, the office of student life, along with student leaders, created Stonewall House, a special interest housing community for sophomores, juniors and seniors.
+In Fall 2003, the office of Residence Life & Housing, along with student leaders, created Stonewall House, a special interest housing community for sophomores, juniors and seniors.
 Its mission was to provide and understanding, accepting, and nurturing environment for gay, lesbian, bisexual, transgender, and allied students (GLBTA).
 The members of Stonewall community agreed to foster open and honest campus-wide discussions about the diversity issues surrounding sexual orientation and the lives and experiences of sexual minorities.

 Academic Senate passes a proposal from Spectrum to include a diversity statement in its undergraduate Curriculum Aims.
 The statement includes sexual orientation.

 Spectrum hosts first annual Sexual Diversity Awareness Week (SDAW).

 GLOBAL, Loyola’s first GLBT Awareness and Support Group, is founded.
 Changes its name to Spectrum in 1999 to support all LGBTQ+ undergraduate students, allies, and friends.
 The group remains active today.